-Finding the best home for your family to buy can be a stressful process on its own, but add in having to deal with the mortgage company and all the maintenance that needs to be done and it can quickly become downright overwhelming.
+Finding the best home for your family to buy can be a stressful process on its own, but add in having to deal with the mortgage company and all the maintenance that needs to be done, and it can quickly become downright overwhelming.
 By the time the whole process of looking for a house and buying it is done, you are exhausted.
 It’s not time to rest yet, though.
 Now it’s time to decide how you want to furnish your new home.

-Okay, all of that is great advice, but what are some actionable steps we can take when we want to start making our new house feel like a home?
+When it comes to furnishing a home, the Internet tells us the same old stuff: Don’t spend too much.
+Look at used furniture.
+Always be patient.
+All of that is great advice, but what are some actionable steps we can take when we want to start making our new house feel like a home?
 Here is the checklist we all wish we had when we first furnished our homes:

-For example, if your spending number were $4,000 a month, your three-month savings number would be $12,000.
+For example, if your regular budget after buying the home will total $4,000 a month, you'd multiply by three to get $12,000.
+This is the amount you should aim to have in savings to cover any unexpected expenses when you move in.
 Whatever you have above this amount is what you should spend on furniture during the first round.
-And then whenever your savings gets above that three-month mark again, then allow yourself to go buy that next round of furniture for the next room.
+And then whenever your savings gets above that three-month mark again, allow yourself to buy that next round of furniture for the next room.

-4. Fill the Room:
+Fill the Rooms Strategically

 Remember that priority list from earlier?
 Now that you have your budget and you know which rooms need to be furnished first you can start buying the items you wrote down in step 1, for those high priority rooms.
 When your budget runs out, save up and then go back to the list and continue to fill out your rooms based on your priority list.

 For those rooms, especially, you want to have some good quality stuff that can follow you from house to house.
 Try to pinch pennies on the end tables and spend more on your mattress or bed frame, which will likely follow you to the next house, whether it is for a guest room or your next master.

 There’s not an exact science to this method of filling your new house with furniture.
 But having a clear process may help bring you some peace of mind during this chaotic time of your life.
 Keep in mind that it’s not worth sacrificing the home you’ve been dreaming of just to get the whole house filled right away, this will leave you constantly feeling unsettled.